Tuesday, October 1, 2024

 Overall, the breakfast was quite good, and the service was excellent.

 We were finally admitted into Jeronimos Monastery at around 10:30.
 I thought I had visited the monastery during my Celebrity Cruises' stop at Lisbon, but I was mistaken.
-I had previously visited the nearby St. Maria of Belem Church.
+I had previously visited the nearby St. Maria of Belém Church.

 The Jeronimos Monastery was quite large, with many elaborate stone carvings.
 We started on the 2nd floor and then walked down to the first floor.
 It was quite beautiful and peaceful.

-When we finished with the Monastery, I also wanted to visit the nearby Maritime Museum, as I was interested in learning about ancient Portuguese navigators.
+When we finished with the monastery, I also wanted to visit the nearby Maritime Museum, as I was interested in learning about ancient Portuguese navigators.
 I purchased the 8.00 euro ticket while Inna waited at the nearby Maritime Cafe (she had no interest in the Maritime Museum).

 The Maritime Museum told the story of the ancient beginnings of Portuguese expeditions and voyages of discovery.
-It displayed models of the Caravels used by Vasco de Gamma and Ferdinand Magellan, as well as many old navigational instruments (astrolabes, compasses, sextants) and ancient maps.
+It displayed models of the Caravels used by Vasco de Gama and Ferdinand Magellan, as well as many old navigational instruments (astrolabes, compasses, sextants) and ancient maps.

 I enjoyed learning about the famous explorers and their daring exploits.
 Some old barks were also on display.

 After the museum, we stopped by Hell's Chicken for a quick lunch.
 I had barbecue chicken with salad while Inna drank some sparkling water.
-It's a whole-in-the-wall place, but the chicken was pretty good.
+It's a hole-in-the-wall place, but the chicken was pretty good.

-As it started raining, we ordered an Uber to take us to Lisbon's oldest bookstore, Livraria Bertrand—Chiado.
+As it started raining, we ordered an Uber to take us to Lisbon's oldest bookstoreLivraria Bertrand—Chiado (founded in 1732).
 There, I had an espresso while Inna had tea, and we looked at various books.
 We decided to purchase Lewis Carroll's Alice in Wonderland.

-We strolled around the narrow streets, looking at various shops, and listened to a street musician singing popular songs (Adele, Bee Gees) at A Brasileira.
-While there, I ordered some local rose wine, and Inna drank some tea.
+We strolled around the narrow streets, looking at various shops, and listened to a street musician singing popular songs (Adele, Bee Gees) at A Brasileira

 We also noticed the following Cruise Ships docked in Lisbon: